 Program Commitments:

-- Meet with your assigned peer mentor at least 3 times per quarter
+- Freshmen and Sophomore: Meet with your assigned peer mentor at least 3 times per quarter.

-- Complete 1 advising appointment per quarter with Hope Scholars Staff
+- Juniors and Seniors: Complete 1 advising appointment per quarter with Hope Scholars Staff.

 - Participate in at least 2 events per quarter hosted by Hope Scholars or OASIS